thsetz/ps.basic/docs/source/usage.rst

 2020-12-11 09:53:12 ...
 DEBUG ...
 Error setting PATTERN_LANGUAGE.
 Use default EN.
 =================== === ===== === ==================================================================

-A Module beeing used in the application could simply add additional log messages to the logging ...
+A Module being used in the application could simply add additional log messages to the logging ...

     >>> from ps.basic.Config import logger
     >>> logger.info("Another log message")
     >>> logger.fatal("Another log message")

+..
+Reset the environment ...
     >>> reset_singleton()

 This would end up in additional entries in the log file ...